Dominique Bouligny

-Charles Dominique Joseph Bouligny (1773–1833) was a lawyer and politician, elected as U.S. Senator from Louisiana, serving from 1824 to 1829.
+Charles Dominique Joseph Bouligny (August 22, 1773 – March 4, 1833) was a lawyer and politician who was elected as U.S. Senator from Louisiana, serving from 1824 to 1829.
 He had earlier served in the territorial House of Representatives.
 Of French and Spanish descent, he was brother to Louis Bouligny, a state representative, and uncle of John Edward Bouligny, who was elected as U.S. Representative from New Orleans.

 Life and career

 Bouligny, known as Dominique or its Spanish form Domingo, was born in New Orleans, Louisiana (New Spain), on August 22, 1773.
 His father, Francisco Bouligny, came to Louisiana as a military official when the territory was transferred from France to Spain and became a high-ranking official in Spanish Louisiana.
 His mother was Marie-Louise Le Sénéchal d'Auberville, who belonged to a prominent of New Orleans Creole family.
 He was the couple's second child and eldest son.

 In 1786, when he was 12, Bouligny joined Spain's Louisiana Regiment as a cadet earning a commission as sublieutenant two years later.
 When the War of the First Coalition broke out in Europe, Bouligny was assigned to the Louisiana Regiment's artillery corps, he later was put in command of a squadron of gunboats sent up the Mississippi to the District of Illinois, and oversaw the initial construction of Fort San Fernando De Las Barrancas.
 In December 1795, he was promoted to lieutenant.
 He resigned from the regiment in 1803 when it departed the territory following Louisiana's return to French rule.

 In 1800, he purchased a regidor perpétuo seat in the cabildo, the New Orleans municipal governmental council, from Gilberto Andry for 800 silver pesos.
 A year later, he was elected by the council as one of two "annual commissioners," who represented the Cabildo before the governor and oversaw audits of the city treasurer.
 After the Sale of Louisiana in 1803, Bouligny (and other colonial residents) assumed U.S. citizenship.
 Having resigned his Spanish military commission, Bouligny turned his attention to his large sugarcane plantation upriver from New Orleans where he also produced tafia rum.
+He was a slaveholder.